 For more information about 23 Treez visit www.myspace.com/23treezmusic

 The FSISP Board of Directors meetings are held at 4:30 pm on the fourth Wednesday of the month, except for June, July, August and December.
-Due to Thanksgiving the next meeting will be held November 19, 2014 at the Fishing Museum.
+The next meeting will be held January 28, 2015 at the Inlet Grill.
 Please call 772-388-2750 for more information.